 The conventional method to connect to FRP shapes is to use positive through connectors such as bolting and riveting with large enough washers to distribute stresses.
 Although this attachment method is effective in transferring loads, it can be expensive, labor intensive, and not practical for cladding attachment as it requires access to both sides of the wall to install a fastener.

-From a practical perspective, the preferred method of connecting cladding to generic FRP girts is using screws in a manner like the use of self-drilling screws with light gauge steel.
+From a practical perspective, the preferred method of connecting cladding to generic FRP Z-girts is using screws in a manner like the use of self-drilling screws with light gauge steel.
 However, the main shortcoming of using screws as an attachment method of cladding to FRP sub-framing members is that the load-carrying capacity is generally low and will not provide a reasonable safety factor against failure.
 A discussion of adequate safety factors and the rationale behind such requirements is presented in the following section.
 Furthermore, the load-carrying capacity of a screw in generic FRP can seriously degrade over time as the fastener loses its torque and pullout capacity due to the relaxation of FRP material.

 Generally, introducing any fastener in the FRP materials in connections weakens the material compared to the main FRP part without fasteners.
-Therefore, using screws to attach cladding to FRP girts is typically done for low levels of loading and is not considered a good practice due to the degradation of load-carrying capacity with time, especially when exposed to severe environmental conditions such as thermal cycling loads and freeze/thaw conditions.
+Therefore, using screws to attach cladding to FRP Z-girts is typically done for low levels of loading and is not considered a good practice due to the degradation of load-carrying capacity with time, especially when exposed to severe environmental conditions such as thermal cycling loads and freeze/thaw conditions.

 An improvement on using simple screws for attaching cladding to generic FRP is using screws along with an adhesive.
 Such attachment methods usually provide better load transfer capacity and load retention levels compared to using screws’ low-level loadings, though such practice is not typically used in building wall structures.

-CMH Cladding Attachment
+CMH Thermally Broken Cladding Support Attachment

 The best practice method is to attach cladding to CMH.
 Because CMH has a light gage insert as an integral part of the hybrid girt, self-drilling screws similar to what is used in light gage steel are driven, using common tools, through the FRP part of the girt and into the continuous steel insert, providing a positive base metal attachment capable of transferring high-level loads.
 Due to the combined effect of the FRP and the steel insert, the load capacity of such attachment is larger than the sum of the added component capacities (i.e., adding the load capacity of the FRP to the steel insert).